 NO MORE represents Joyful Heart’s largest investment in efforts to prevent domestic violence and sexual assault.
 NO MORE unifies the movement to end domestic violence and sexual assault for the first time with a universal symbol and a simple message: together, we can end domestic violence and sexual assault.
 The campaign’s symbol inspires solidarity, boosts awareness, sparks vital conversations and gives hope in the quest to end—yes, end—this violence.
 Supported by major organizations working to address these issues, and gathering support from Americans nationwide, NO MORE shines a bold new light on this urgent cause.
 And this fall, Joyful Heart is spearheading a groundbreaking celebrity-driven public awareness campaign that will reach and engage millions from all over the country to join us.

 Sexual assault, domestic violence and child abuse thrive in darkness.
 Most simply put, our education programs are designed to shed light into the darkness surrounding these issues.
-We invite you to explore all our current education programs below:
+Here are some examples of our work:

 - NO MORE PSA campaign.
 Part of a movement to unite us all around a universal symbol and the simple message that together, we can end domestic violence and sexual assault.